 Maintain a growth mindset

-Brand pivots can be an uncertain time for many companies.
-Whenever a brand pivots, one of the most essential and critical elements to focus on is communication.
-A comprehensive communication plan that loops in all internal and external stakeholders will help the company maintain transparency and trust while the business is pivoting.
+Business pivots can be an uncertain time for many companies.
+Whenever an organization pivots, one of the most essential and critical elements to focus on is communication.
+A comprehensive communication plan that loops in all internal and external stakeholders will help the company maintain transparency and trust while the business shifts strategy.

 Sell the story

 Data storytelling can also help you paint the picture for the future vision of your brand.
-Incorporate data visualizations to illustrate precisely where things were going awry and how pivoting will help you get things back on track.
+Incorporate data visualizations in your internal and external communication to illustrate precisely where things were going awry and how pivoting will help you get things back on track.

 Your business is built on trust, so it's important to show continuity in the pivot.
 If the pivot is framed as a smart and organic progression of the brand and company, customers and other external stakeholders will view it as an exciting shift vs. a sign of instability.
-If your brand vision aligns to a broader societal purpose, (i.e. Google's brand manifesto of "creating products for everyone") you can build organic flexibility into your brand, allowing for more pivots and innovation.
+If your brand vision aligns with a broader societal purpose, (i.e. Google's brand mission of "organizing the world’s information and making it universally accessible and useful") you can build organic flexibility into your brand, allowing for more pivots and innovation.

 Regardless of how well you communicate your pivot, some employees, customers, and stakeholders will still be wary of change.
 Be empathetic of resistance to likely changes to processes and company structure.